 Non-qualifying Equipment: If you have a computer or equipment that is not on our ‘needs’ list and cannot find another home for it, please dispose of it properly rather than place it in the trash.
 Many municipalities now have recycling programs for old equipment that recovers valuable metals keeps the many toxic metals and other parts out of landfills.
 There is often a small charge for proper disposal.
 Contact your local recycling coordinator or Department of Public Works for more information.

-- Computers: Working Duo Core or Pentium 4 (mimimum 2 GHz) and above PC desktops and laptops (with their power adapters) and tablets
+- Computers: Working Duo Core (mimimum 2 GHz) and above PC desktops and laptops (with their power adapters) and tablets

 - Printers: working laser and 3-in-1 printers